You’re probably aware of ‘consumer rights’: they are the rules organisations need to follow to stop customers from being exploited.

 The specifics vary between laws, but they almost always include the rights to remain safe, informed and to lodge complaints.

 Though essential, these rights don’t reflect the way consumer culture has evolved in recent years.
 Goods and services are now often exchanged for individuals’ personal data, so similar rules are needed for the way that information is processed.

-That’s where the EU General Data Protection Regulation (GDPR) comes in.
+That’s where the GDPR (General Data Protection Regulation) comes in.
 A lot has been written about the Regulation’s extensive requirements and the potential for massive fines for data breaches, but it’s all to create an environment in which individuals can share their information without having to worry about how secure it is.